 - They push you into making offers on homes that aren’t a good fit – or pressure you to accept an offer on your home that you’re not satisfied with.

-- They’re overly positive during showings, saying things like “this home has everything!” or use phrases like “if you sleep on it, you might not sleep in it.”
+- They’re overly positive during showings, saying things like “this home has everything!” or using phrases like “if you sleep on it, you might not sleep in it.”

-- They ask you to list your home below what you’re comfortable listing at.
+- They ask you to list your home at a price below what you’re comfortable with.
 Some agents would rather list too low than too high just to get a faster paycheck.

 The agent should focus more on making you happy as a client.
 That’s how they’ll earn their paycheck and potentially your repeat business or referrals.